CarlosMeyreles/S3-Security-Audit-Project/README.md

-# S3 Security Audit Project
+# S3 Security Audit Lab

 ## Objective

-This hands-on cloud security project focused on auditing Amazon S3 bucket permissions and enforcing least privilege access.
+This hands-on cloud security Lab focused on auditing Amazon S3 bucket permissions and enforcing least privilege access.
 The goal was to simulate real-world misconfigurations in an AWS environment, detect potential security issues, and remediate them using IAM policies, bucket policies, and logging.

-This project gave me direct experience in applying security best practices to cloud storage, using the AWS console and IAM tools to control and test access.
+This lab gave me direct experience in applying security best practices to cloud storage, using the AWS console and IAM tools to control and test access.

 ## Skills Learned